marcusramberg/blog/content/post/2014-05-10-continous-delivery-with-drone-and-dokku.markdown

   - 'perl deploy.pl'
 ```

-Let's go through it quickly; The backend is built on Padrino, and we run it
+Let's go through it quickly; The back-end is built on Padrino, and we run it
 using the most recent ruby image.
 The cache setting is to avoid having to
-reinstall all the rubygems on every test run, and then we setup ENV for the
+reinstall all the ruby gems on every test run, and then we setup ENV for the
-Database connection as well as setting padrino in test mode, and the X11
+Database connection as well as setting Padrino in test mode, and the X11
 display for integration tests.

-Then we configure two services to be used; the built in postgres service, and
+Then we configure two services to be used; the built in Postgres service, and
 the
 beanstalkd service we built.
 We also set up notifications for every event to the excellent
 [Slack](http://slack.com).